LATEST NEWS

 Seen mostly at arboretums and botanical gardens, their staff know a good thing when they see it, and include it frequently in plantings.
 But unless you see it in full bloom, in April or May, you would probably ignore it completely, so that is the reason people don’t plant it more widely.

-It should be a staple in every garden for its spectacular flowering alone.
-According to Dirr’s Manual of Woody Landscape Plants, a resource bible for horticulturalists, Dirr says, “I would like to make the case for this as the national shrub for even dogwood does not carry itself with such refinement, dignity, and class when in flower”.
+“I would like to make the case for this as the national shrub, for even Dogwood does not carry itself with such refinement, dignity, and class when in flower.”

 Fringetree is tougher than the temperamental Dogwood and longer-lived than a Cherry, but since people don’t know about it, it is not requested.
 I have been suggesting this more and more for small to medium properties.
 Moderately resistant to deer browsing, I would still fence the tree while young and tender if deer browsing is a problem.
 There are female and male Fringetrees and the males have slightly showier flowers, but the female plants produce clusters of 1/2 inch to 2/3 inch long wonderful blue-black, olive-like fruit (drupes) that mature in late summer and early fall.
 While not edible to humans, these fruits are attractive to birds.
 Plus, the tree attracts many pollinators, including bats.